SteveJustin1963/tec-Thermionic-Tube/README.md

 # tec-Thermionic-Tube
 tec1 using and testing thermionic tubes or thermionic valves
+- Open or shorted filaments can be detected using a multimeter
 - harmonic tests
 - distortion tests
 - and many more